gusl/CalibrationCurves/README.md

-This is a project to add statistical analyses of probability calibration curves and forecaster performance more broadly.
-This repo focuses on binary questions.
+This repo focuses on probabilistic forecasts for binary questions.

 # Calibration Curves

-Ironically, calibration curves typically published without any making probabilistic claims.
+Ironically, calibration curves are typically published without making any probability statements.
 This is our attempt at fixing this.

 **Status:** We have 2 methods for producing confidence regions of calibration curves, using isotonic (a.k.a. non-decreasing) binary